-My main purpose is to put all my energy and enthusiasm into our members’ best interest because AACE exists due to the contribution that is offered to all of you.
+My main purpose on this role is to put all my energy and enthusiasm into our members’ best interest because our association only exists due to the contribution that is offered to all of you.

-- Analyze and challenge different existing strategies to stimulate members to actively participate with initiatives.
+- Analyze and challenge existing strategies in order to stimulate members to actively participate with the association initiatives.